-We are back in the lands of well-rounded breakfasts, complete with fresh yogurt and one-egg omelets which will fuel our excursion into the High Atlas Mountains.
+We arise to another rooftop breakfast, with a table laid in white linen and small colorful tagines filled with preserves and shreds of butter.
+We are back in the lands of well-rounded breakfasts, complete with fresh yogurt and one-egg omelets, which will help to fuel our final day of this tour and a much anticipated excursion into the High Atlas Mountains.

 We stop at a scenic outlook, where camels and aggressive trinket salesmen outnumber the tourists.
 Camel men vie with each other to convince passersby to mount their camels for photos (you may remember where that nearly led me in the Forest of Cedars…).
 We are in awe as we watch Doug converse with one of the camel men.
 He can start a conversation with pretty much everyone he meets.